ch728/squash-gs/selection_code/README.md

 # Selection code
-This code shows the model that was fit for each round of selection.
+Code and data used for each round of selection.